Overview

 Want to be a more effective research mentor?

-Join us in May 2023 for one of two case-based training opportunities for faculty members with mentees preparing for research careers in biomedical, behavioral, clinical, and social sciences.
+Tufts CTSI will offer three opportunities for faculty members with mentees preparing for research careers in biomedical, behavioral, clinical, and social sciences to receive training in effective mentorship.

-If you are responsible for mentoring Tufts CTSI’s graduate education program’s fellows (TL1) and scholars (KL2), this is a great opportunity to complete the mentor training recommended every other year.
+If you are responsible for mentoring Tufts CTSI’s graduate education program’s fellows (T32) and scholars (K12), this is a great opportunity to complete the mentor training recommended every other year.

 Meet peers and faculty members with expertise in mentoring and career development, and advance your skills in: